CPD Hours: 42 hours

 - Abdominal CT: Normal anatomy and disease of: abdominal wall, liver and spleen, urogenital tract, peritoneum and retroperitoneum, gastrointestinal tract, pancreas, adrenal glands and lymph nodes

-- Introduction to abdominal vascular CT angiography
+- Introduction to CT angiography

-This online course will help you to understand the CT technology and the diagnostic utilization of CT in thoracic and abdominal imaging, including abdominal and thoracic CT angiography.
+This online course will help you to understand the CT technology and the diagnostic utilisation of CT in thoracic and abdominal imaging, including abdominal and thoracic CT angiography.
 It will equip you with the knowledge to successfully integrate CT in your small animal veterinary practice – onsite or offsite.

 A review of practically applicable CT technology used in small animals will lay the foundation for understanding the information displayed on CT images and also help to optimise image acquisition for practitioners who have a CT unit onsite.